 Litigation in the Real World

-Litigation in the real world typically does not proceed as it does on TV shows or in movies, where once defendants realize they are at fault, they write a check for millions of dollars, or the jury makes an award in their favor the following week.
+Litigation in the real world typically does not proceed as it does on TV shows or in movies.
+Through these mediums, once defendants realize they are at fault, they write a check for millions of dollars, or the jury makes an award in their favor the following week.

 Defendants and their insurance companies can be expected to take whatever actions may be available to reduce or eliminate liability.
-As plaintiff’s counsel, we have the burden to not only prove each and every aspect of our client’s case, but in the course of pre-trial litigation, to communicate to defendant’s counsel why a jury is highly unlikely to believe their defenses or theories concerning why they are not liable.
+As plaintiff’s counsel, we have the burden to prove each and every aspect of our client’s case.
+In the course of pre-trial litigation, our Phoenix injury lawyers must also communicate to defendant’s counsel why a jury is highly unlikely to believe their defenses or theories concerning why they are not liable.

-To do so, among other matters, we typically take depositions, serve interrogatories, interview witnesses, retain experts, and develop legal theories that will favor out client’s case.
+To do so, we typically take depositions, serve interrogatories, interview witnesses, retain experts, and develop legal theories that will favor our client’s case.

 Depositions and Interrogatories

 In Arizona, both plaintiffs and defendants are allowed to take depositions and serve interrogatories on the other party.
 Depositions involve answering questions under oath by the attorney(s) for the other side.
-In a civil litigation matter, such as an injury or wrongful death case, the party being deposed (the individual under questioning), cannot refuse to answer.
+In a civil litigation matter, the party being deposed cannot refuse to answer.
 All questions must be answered truthfully under penalty of perjury.

 Similarly, the parties in civil litigation matters are entitled to serve questions on the other party, which the other party must also answer in writing under oath.